berryywise/beatton-spa-webshop/README.md

   - ✔ Product component which is rendered twice - Contains image, title and description, quantity button, price and remove button.
   - ✔ Footer with estimated shipping time and checkout button with price.
   - Interactive buttons
-  - Global state management using contextAPI
+  - Global state management using context
   - Link cart toggle to header component

 - Pages: